DV

 What is the difference between ITOT and VOO?

-ITOT (iShares Core S&P Total U.S. Stock Market ETF) tracks S&P Total Market Index with a provide exposure to the fund's underlying index or strategy per issuer materials. strategy, while VOO (Vanguard S&P 500 ETF) tracks S&P 500 Index with a track the performance of the s&p 500 index, representing 500 of the largest u.s. companies. approach.
+ITOT (iShares Core S&P Total U.S. Stock Market ETF) tracks S&P Total Market Index with an index strategy, while VOO (Vanguard S&P 500 ETF) tracks S&P 500 Index with a large cap approach.
 They are issued by BlackRock and Vanguard respectively.

 Can I hold both ITOT and VOO?